AlisanGuler/AlisanGuler/README.md

+# Hi, I'm @AlisanGuler 👋

-- 👋 Hi, I’m @AlisanGuler I am a front-end Developer prospect who is passionate about creating beautiful and user-friendly web applications.
+I am a Front-End Developer prospect who is passionate about creating beautiful and user-friendly web applications.

+- 👀 I'm currently learning:
+  - React
+  - JavaScript
-- 👀 I am learning React, JavaScript, Node.js and Express.
+  - Node.js
+  - Express

-- 🌱 Currently on the path to becoming a Front-End Developer, Software Developer, and React Developer
+- 🌱 I'm on the path to becoming a:
+  - Front-End Developer
+  - Software Developer
+  - React Developer

-- 📚 Passionate about learning and dedicated to self-improvement
+- 📚 I'm passionate about learning and dedicated to self-improvement.

-- 💡 Excited about the possibilities that web development offers
+- 💡 I'm excited about the possibilities that web development offers.

-- 🤝 Open to connecting with fellow learners and experienced developers.
+- 🤝 I'm open to connecting with fellow learners and experienced developers.

+Feel free to reach out if you'd like to connect, discuss web development, or share experiences.

 <!---